 This is an evidence-based course on the assessment of adolescent substance abusers.
 This is the first module of the series (Adolescent Substance Abuse Intervention Series) on assessment and treatment of adolescents with substance abuse problems.
 The course may be taken by itself and is a stand-alone study.
-A core curriculum in addiction studies for all practitioner levels.
+A core curriculum in addiction studies for mental health and addiction professionals.
 Appropriate course selection for those seeking to meet addiction certification education requirements.

 Developed by: Karen Albig Smith, LMFT, LCAS, MAC, CAP, SAP, SAE